U.S. and India navies conduct bilateral P-8 training

-251023-N-ML137-1048 DIEGO GARCIA, British Indian Ocean Territory (Oct.
-23, 2025) U.S. Navy Sailors assigned to “The Skinny Dragons” of Patrol Squadron (VP) 4 and Indian Navy sailors assigned to the “Condors” of Air Squadron 316 participate in a bilateral combined detachment and training at U.S. Navy Support Facility Diego Garcia, Oct.
-23, 2025.
+251025-N-ML137-1001 DIEGO GARCIA, British Indian Ocean Territory (Oct.
+23, 2025) U.S. Navy Sailors assigned to “The Skinny Dragons” of Patrol Squadron (VP) 4 and Indian Navy sailors assigned to the “Condors” of Air Squadron 316 participate in a bilateral combined detachment and training at U.S. Navy Support Facility Diego Garcia between Oct.
+23-24, 2025.
 The combined detachment focused on antisubmarine warfare and maritime domain awareness to strengthen and refine the interoperability between the U.S. and Indian navies.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Samantha Jetzer)
+(U.S. Navy video by Mass Communication Specialist 1st Class Samantha Jetzer, Mass Communication Specialist 2nd Class Issac Rodriguez and Mass Communication Specialist Seamen Cameron Medlock)

 |Date Taken: